Your Startup App: How to Avoid Suffering From Success!

 app startups

 Not everyone is a customer of yours.
-Your target audience is the most important piece of the puzzle that is your mobile app’s success.
+Your target audience is the most important piece of the puzzle that determines your mobile app’s success.
 You can’t afford to focus on the wrong demographic.

 You must categorize your potential customers based on their age, device type, occupation, and location.
 Then, survey each category to learn what these customers are anticipating.
 Customer feedback is extremely valuable and should never be discounted.